- 1 WordPress Security: 19 To Securing your Website

 Spam comments are another irritating thing for website owners.
 Having spam comments indicates that you don’t care about the website quality, which may lead your visitors to lose faith from your website.
 Since most of these spam comments also content backlinks to their websites, it might leave a bad impact on your website’s SEO too.

-There are several dedicated WordPress plugins which help you to prevent spam comments.
+There are several dedicated WordPress plugins that help you to prevent spam comments.
 Among these, Akismet comes pre-installed with WordPress.
 Other popular choices include WP-SpamShield Anti-Spam, SI CAPTCHA Anti-Spam, and Anti-spam.

 10. Scan Your Website